Harpur College Advocacy Council

 Joseph is a volunteer and supporter of Harpur College and Binghamton University.
 Most recently he served as a panelist for an alumni dialogue event in NYC.

-Prior to Zurich he was with the Continental Insurance Company.
-Kerner is a Fellow of the Casualty Actuarial Society and a member of the American Academy of Actuaries.
+Mr. Kerner holds a Bachelor of Science in mathematics and economics from the State University of New York at Binghamton.
+Mr. Kerner is a Fellow of the Casualty Actuarial Society and a member of the American Academy of Actuaries.

 Bruce David Klein '85

 Atlas Media Corp – President and Executive Producer

 Bio: Bruce David Klein earned his bachelor’s degree in psychology from Harpur College in 1985.